albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Description:** The manifest generation process must correctly identify and resolve the paths to all local asset directories from the project root to ensure a complete and accurate list of shareable files.

 -   **ID:** `MESH-REQ-001.C`
-    -   **Title:** Expand the P2P manifest scope to include the Hugging Face cache.
+    -   **Title:** Expand the P2P manifest scope to include the Remote Source cache.
     -   **Status:** `Resolved`
-    -   **Description:** The asset manifest generation logic must be updated to scan and include the contents of the `huggingface_cache` directory.
-This is critical for enabling the peer-to-peer distribution of non-GGUF models, tokenizers, and other dynamically downloaded assets.
+    -   **Description:** The asset manifest generation logic must be updated to scan and include the contents of the `remote_source_cache` directory.
+This is critical for enabling the peer-to-peer distribution of non-binary data modules, text processors, and other dynamically downloaded assets.

 ### Defects (Bugs)